Niktux/karma-docs/source/overview.rst

 * it's hard to have clear overview of all your configuration

 .. note::
-    All of these solution have drawbacks.
+    All of these solutions have drawbacks.
 That's why Karma was created !

 How does it work ?
 ------------------